Ethiel97/simple-chart-vue/README.md

 1. Clone this repository and cd into it
 2. Run `yarn` or `npm install` to download dependencies
-3. Set up your database in your `.env` file and run php `adonis migration:run`
-4. Execute `npm run serve` to build project assets and run it in your browser
-5. See the [tutorial](https://pusher.com/tutorials/data-visualization-vue-chart) for useful notes
+3. See the [tutorial](https://pusher.com/tutorials/data-visualization-vue-chart) for useful notes

 ### Prerequisites